- Things to Do

-After watching a Galveston sunrise over the Gulf of Mexico, there is no better way to kick-start your day than with a relaxing trip to any of the island’s’ world-class spas, offering a unique array of Asian and European massages, body scrubs, wraps, hydrotherapy baths and more.
+After watching a Galveston sunrise over the Gulf of Mexico, there is no better way to kick-start your day than with a relaxing trip to any of the island's world-class spas, offering a unique array of Asian and European massages, body scrubs, wraps, hydrotherapy baths and more.
 To experience Galveston like Jennifer Lopez did while filming an episode of American Idol, visit Spa San Luis at The San Luis Resort, which offers a signature Shirodhara Therapy Massage – an ancient Ayurvedic ritual.
-For an equally luxurious experience, visit The Spa at Hotel Galvez, known for its tranquil relaxation room and Eucalyptus steam rooms.
+For an equally luxurious experience, visit Grand Galvez Spa, known for its tranquil relaxation room and Eucalyptus steam rooms.
 And, for a unique experience, visit the Moody Gardens Hotel, which is home to a world-class adult spa as well as the Secret Garden Teen Spa.

 With 32 miles of sandy shores, Galveston offers plenty of opportunity for renewal.
 Grab your yoga mat and head out to the beach, preferably before sunset, for a relaxing yoga session as you allow your body to wake up with the sun.
 You can also sign up for yoga classes through the island’s many studios, including Yoga Haven in historic downtown.

 Galveston’s iconic seawall is the perfect spot for staying active – on foot or on wheels.
 At more than 10 miles long, Galveston’s seawall is the nation’s longest continuous sidewalk and is a great spot for your daily run, walk, jog, skate or bicycle ride with its scenic view of the Gulf of Mexico.